Contactless guest technology- the killer or the innovator of personalized service in hotels?

-Deployment of the contactless guest technology helps the hotels increase the incremental revenue.
+Deployment of the contactless guest technology helps hotels increase incremental revenue.
 Different studies and my personal experience have shown that digital consumers are more valuable than regular consumers- e.g. their average spend is higher.
-With the guest technology you can sell room upgrades and your extra services to every single customer- the technology delivers the same service each time, while a receptionist is often too busy to deliver a flawless service with the beautiful sales pitch every single time.
+With guest technology, you can sell room upgrades and your extra services to every single customer- the technology delivers the same service each time, while a receptionist is often too busy to deliver flawless service with a beautiful sales pitch every single time.

 The customers are ready for digital solutions

-We are all already extensively using our mobile phones in all sorts of everyday activities- such as paying bills online, buying groceries, booking theater tickets and so on.
-We use a digital boarding pass in the airport to skip the lines and high check in fees.
-Most of the modern consumers would prefer to check in online to the hotel, if that is made possible.
-My personal research and observations have clearly shown that the guests are embracing and using the modern contactless solutions more than ever and are happy to do so.
+We are all already extensively using our mobile phones in all sorts of everyday activities- such as paying bills online, buying groceries, booking theatre tickets and so on.
+We use a digital boarding pass in the airport to skip the lines and have high check-in fees.
+Most modern consumers would prefer to check in online to the hotel if that is made possible.
+My personal research and observations have clearly shown that the guests are embracing and using modern contactless solutions more than ever and are happy to do so.